koszullab/E_coli_analysis/README.md

 To put in evidence the correlation bewteen transcription and 3C contacts at short range, we use the python code [correlation_transcription_3C.py](python_codes/correlation_transcription_3C.py)

-We use gaussian function to filter both signals and attenuate the fluctuations.
+We use gaussian function to smooth both signals and attenuate the fluctuations.
 This code generates the following figure:

 ![alt tag](https://github.com/axelcournac/EColi_analysis/blob/master/pictures/correlation_transcription_rna_olivier_3C.png)